-During 2019, the Wilkesboro Police Department had four (4) Motor Vehicle Pursuits.
-In 2018, the agency had five (5) Motor Vehicle Pursuits.
-Of the four pursuits in 2019 two (2) occurred during day shift and two (2) occurred during night shift.
-The average duration of the pursuits was 12.6 minutes.
-The average distance the pursuits covered was 11.9 miles.
-The longest pursuit traveled 27 miles and lasted twenty-nine (29) minutes.
-The pursuits were initiated due to a variety of driving behaviors to include Careless and Reckless Driving, Speeding and assisting another agency.
-A total of 27 charges were filed in 2019 involving police pursuits.
-One of the pursuits was terminated by the officer due to losing sight of the suspect.
-The longest pursuit traveled into Watauga County when the suspects were stopped using tire deflation devices put out by the Watauga County Sheriff's Office.
+During 2020, the Wilkesboro Police Department had three (3) Motor Vehicle Pursuits.
+In 2019, the agency had four (4) Motor Vehicle Pursuits.
+Of the three pursuits in 2020 two (2) occurred during day shift and one (1) occurred during night shift.
+The average duration of the pursuits was four (4) minutes.
+The average distance the pursuits covered was 5.13 miles.
+The longest pursuit traveled 7.14 miles and lasted six minutes (6.28) minutes.
+The pursuits were initiated due to a variety of driving behaviors to include Careless and Reckless Driving, Speeding and a Stolen Vehicle.
+All three (3) of the pursuits were terminated by the officer due to losing sight of the suspect.
 All the pursuits were reviewed by the agencies command staff and found to be within departmental policy.
-The department also had one deployment of a tire deflation device; we were requested to deploy the device to assist the Caldwell County Sheriff's Office in a pursuit which was entering our town.
-The deployment was successful in ending the pursuit with no injuries.